-If you want to buy bitcoin in Europe, there are four ways you can do so:
+If you want to buy BTC in Europe, there are four primary ways you can do so:

 - Through bitcoin exchanges like Kraken, Coinbase Pro and Bitstamp;

 - Through decentralized (or peer-to-peer) exchanges, which offers users more privacy, e.g., Bisq, LocalBitcoins and HodlHodl;